aqeelsadiq/test/README.md

 "**aws ssm get-parameter --name "/lambda/github-owner" --with-decryption --query "Parameter.Value" --output text --region us-west-1**"

 # Lambda Function Configuration
+store the **github-token, github-owner and githubrepo-name** in the system manages parameter store manually.

+use the data block to fetch the all three and use it for labda function.

 The Lambda module fetches the required GitHub credentials using a Terraform data block.
 These values are stored as environment variables in the Lambda function configuration: